 Schedule of Assessments

 The exact administration schedule depends on study-specific time frames.
 The following is a typical administration schedule:

-- Use the Baseline-Screening version to assess inclusion/exclusion criteria and to provide a pre-treatment assessment for the baseline.
+- Use the Baseline-Screening version to assess inclusion/exclusion criteria and to provide a pre-treatment assessment at baseline.

 - On all subsequent visits, use Since Last Visit.

 Studies may amend the timeframes on the different versions of the scale (e.g., changing years to months) to suit their research needs.
 Studies needing to collect data on the 11 suicidal ideation and behavior categories recommended by the FDA in the 2012 “Guidance for Industry Suicidal Ideation and Behavior: Prospective Assessment of Occurrence in Clinical Trials”, as well as to shorten administration time, may omit the ideation intensity and behavior lethality sub-scales (sections 2 and 4 on the standard C-SSRS).